danybinuluke/Trip.com/README.md

 # Trip.com

-// This is not in any ways affiliated to the Original Trip.com
+This is not in any ways affiliated to the original Trip.com